tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step6_security_object.md

 `app_id` is the arbitrary name we gave to this security scheme in our `securitySchemes` object.
 We could have named it anything.
 We'll define `app_id` in `components`.

 All paths will use the `app_id` security method by default unless it's overridden by a value at the [`path` object level](pubapis_openapi_step4_paths_object.html).
-For example, at the path level we could overwrite the global security method as follows:
+For example, at the path level, we could overwrite the global security method as follows:

 ```yaml
 /current: